awslabs/synchro-charts/packages/doc-site/docs/events.md

 An event fired when via a widget, the configuration has been altered.

-Currently, this event is only fired when titles of a widget are altered.
+Currently, this event is only fired when

+  1. Titles of a widget are altered

+  2. Y Annotation or threshold is dragged to a new value

 ### `dateRangeChange`